fachrihawari/hawari-dev/src/content/projects/tempoday.md

 ## Open Source & Support

 **Open source and always free** - TempoDay will always be completely free to use.
 The code is open source because we believe productivity tools should be transparent and community-driven.
-If you love what we're building and want to support the project, we've set up optional donations through RevenueCat - think of it as buying us coffee while we code the next features! ☕
+If you love what we're building and want to support the project, we've set up optional donations through Midtrans - think of it as buying us coffee while we code the next features! ☕